azadbolour/share/rust/listserver/README.md

 - build.sh db                   # where db is "sqlite" or "postgres"

-- test.sh test-name db          # ditto for db; use "" for all tests
+- test.sh test-name db          # ditto for db; use "" for test-name to run all

 - `run.sh db_listserver db`     # ditto